ContinuumIO/pytrth/README.rst

 properties of the TRTH query.
 In general, you should put in the template the invariant parameters and the rest in job file.

+Once the job has been submitted, you can have a look at how it is going with the command:

+  $ pytrth getinflightstatus

 That's all folks!
 Happy TRTH querying!